 - Federal Financial Aid for Higher Education (FAFSA): All college applicants and their parents or guardians should become familiar with the most recent FAFSA guidelines and deadlines which can be found at http://www.fafsa.ed.gov/.
 Applications for federal student aid may also be available from your high school counselors, public library or college financial aid office.

-For help determining the best accounts and products for sound and productive money management during the Starving Student lifestage, please contact us.
+For help determining the best accounts and products for sound and productive money management during the My Student Checking lifestage, please contact us.